PS20 Green Arts

 We need your support to sustain and expand our Green Arts program!
-Thanks to the ongoing support of the PTA and local partners, the 600+ students of PS20 have truly blossomed with the environmental education of Green Arts for the past 7 years: composting, digging in the dirt, planting seeds and sampling the fruits of their labors in the form of herbs, mixed greens, tomatoes, squashes and much more.
+Thanks to the ongoing support of the PTA and local partners, the 600+ students of PS20 have truly blossomed with the environmental education of Green Arts since its inception in 2013 — composting, digging in the dirt, planting seeds and sampling the fruits of their labors in the form of herbs, mixed greens, tomatoes, squashes and much more.
 Students have enriching experiences outdoors and help create flourishing spaces that enhance the greater school community and neighborhood.

 Green Arts is an interdisciplinary hands-on educational approach that broadens student’s modes of learning, manipulation of materials and production processes.
 It is a collaboration between classroom teachers and the PS20 Arts and PS20 Farms Programs that started in 2013.
-Our teachers work closely with the program’s instructors to ensure that what the children do outside in the garden and inside the art studio informs and complements the work that is done in the classroom - so while the kids are digging in the dirt and expressing themselves in the art studio, they are also building on what they have learned in social studies, science and other core subjects.
+Our teachers work closely with the program’s instructors to ensure that what the children do outside in the garden and inside the art studio informs and complements the work that is done in the classroom - so while the kids are digging in the dirt and expressing themselves in the art studio, they are also building on what they have learned in their IB Units of Inquiry.

 Green Arts is entirely funded by the PS20 PTA.
 Please consider joining the Green Arts Committee on Konstella and making a donation to support this great program!